tbrlpld/RememberMe/README.md

 TODO
 ----
 * Make moves, stars and time work again.
 Starts should switch from filled to hollow star symbol, rather than colors.
+* Prevent possible user manipulation of moves, stars and time.
+Don't read values from DOM.
 * Make header etc unselectable.
-* Create functions to build the DOM in the way that it is needed.
-HTML should not have more than body.
+* Create functions to build the DOM in the way that it is needed. ~~HTML should not have more than body.~~ HTML should contain the welcome screen to make it searchable by webcrawlers.
+The game can be build by js.
 * Add card animations for flipping the card, rejecting and accepting the pair and all cards matched (maybe a delay for congratulations if necessary).
 * Create proper nice looking layout.
 Especially welcome and congratulations message.
 * Make sure layout looks good on all screen sizes/devices.
 This is also important for the font sizes.